TeachBooks/Nested-Books/README.md

 Nested External Repository
 ```

-From the path, you can see that the bottom `TeachBooks` repository is nested while the top one is not.
+From the path, you can see that the bottom `TeachBooks` repository is nested while the top one is not (the parent repository is jupyter-book-manual).
 We will call the nested repository the `external repository` from now on.
 In order to avoid confusion, you can give an 'alias' to the external repository by `Right Click` - `Create alias`.

 ```{figure} figures/alias.png
 ---